wjhhking/jinspire.dev/_posts/2025-02-18-visual-of-tensor.md

 ![embedding_layer]({{ '/assets/images/posts/embedding_layer.png' | relative_url }})

-We start with the embedding layer.
+Start with the embedding layer.
 Assume one word equals one token.

 Input sentence: The capital of France is ___